salvatoreraccardi/PROXIMA-ALPHA/README.md

 - OBJEX APP - for remote control

 ### Issues
+Currently the project has no technical problems.

 ### The future of this PROXIMA?
+In the future I will continue the project.

 **Margins of improvement**

+- Battery with charging system
+- Add ESP32
+- Change the buttons
+- Add a variable resistance for brightness control
+- Create a case to protect the spotlight

 ## Demonstration videos